 5. Employee challenges

-Unfortunately, managing employees doesn’t come without the occasional obstacle.
-This is an area in which HR can be tremendously helpful to managers and enable them to navigate complex issues they may not have previous experience with.
+Unfortunately, managing doesn’t come without the occasional obstacle.
+Roadblocks and crises are areas in which HR can be tremendously helpful to managers and enable them to navigate complex issues they may not have previous experience with.
 These challenges can range from managing low-performing employees to compliance issues around to employee benefits.

 HR can play a huge role when it comes to helping managers achieve their goals, and doing so will ultimately benefit everyone involved.
-While managers are encouraged to reach out to HR when they need support, there’s a lot that HR teams can do to step up and proactively offer their support to anyone in a leadership position.
-We encourage you to follow the five tips we outlined above to strengthen your relationship with managers at the organization and to come up with additional ways to support one another.
+While managers are encouraged to reach out to HR when they need support, there’s a lot that HR teams can offer proactively to support leadership.
+We encourage you to follow the five tips we outlined above to strengthen your relationship with managers.